Bimetric MOND as a framework for variable-$G$ theories -- local systems and cosmology: Cosmology

 On small scales, the interaction term accounts for MOND effect in structure formation, and later in the dynamics of well-formed galactic systems.
 In the latter, approximately-static systems, it is the derivatives of the interaction with respect to the variable that enter MOND dynamics \cite{milgrom09b,milgrom22}, and define the appropriate MOND ``interpolating function''.
 A constant contribution to the interaction, $\tM\_{DE}$, has a minor effect on the dynamics in systems small compared with $\lM$, if $\tM\_{DE}=O(1)$.

 When referring to a ``cosmological constant'' within the standard model of cosmology, we mean the constant $\Lambda$ that enters the Einstein equation as $G^{\m\n}=-8\pi G T^{\m\n}-\Lambda\Gmn$, where $T^{\m\n}$ is the energy-momentum tensor for matter, and $G$ takes the standard value.
-If this is not a good description of the real world, possible ambiguity may appear as to what we count as ``dark energy'' and what as anomalously-behaving matter.
-The distinction between the contribution of ``matter'' and cosmological constant is also clear in our \VGM~ case when $\MG$ and $\tM$ are identically constants.
+If this is not a good description of the real world, possible ambiguity may appear as to what we count as dark energy and what as anomalously-behaving matter.
+The distinction between the contribution of matter and cosmological constant is also clear in our \VGM~ case when $\MG$ and $\tM$ are identically constants.
 Then the field equations for the metrics are \beq G^{\m\n}=-\frac{8\pi G}{1+\MG} T^{\m\n}+\frac{\tM}{2\lM^2}\Gmn, \eeqno{mareq} and similarly for $\hgmn$.
-Observing such a behaviour (e.g., in the expansion history), and interpreting it based on GR, we would say that we have $(1+\MG)^{-1}$ times the actual contribution of matter (attributing the excess to dark matter), and identify $-\tM/2\lM^2$ as a cosmological constant.
+Observing such a behavior (e.g., in the expansion history), and interpreting it based on GR, we would say that we have $(1+\MG)^{-1}$ times the actual contribution of matter (attributing the excess to dark matter), and identify $-\tM/2\lM^2$ as a cosmological constant.

-But, generally, when $\MG$ and $\tM$ cannot be treated as constants, the distinction between the extra strength of gravity associated with matter, and the contribution of a ``dark-energy'' term is not clear cut.
+But, generally, when $\MG$ and $\tM$ cannot be treated as constants, the distinction between the extra strength of gravity associated with matter, and the contribution of a dark energy term is not clear cut.

 Even within strict BIMOND ($\MG\equiv 0$), because the metrics appear in the scalar variables, the interaction term, $\tM$, gives rise in the field equations to terms that are proportional to $\tM\Gmn$ and $\tM\hGmn$, and so have an effective ``equation of state $p=-\r$, with $\r$ somewhat space-time dependent.
 But it also gives rise to terms that are not proportional to $\Gmn$ or $\hGmn$ (see Refs. \cite{milgrom09b,milgrom22}).
-So, if it is legitimate to take spatial averages of all quantities in the field equation when describing the expansion history we would get dark-energy-like equation of state.
+So, if it is legitimate to take spatial averages of all quantities in the field equation when describing the expansion history we would get an equation of state that describes dark energy.

-We have no apriori idea what sort of differences between the metrics may develop, and what values the scalar variables may then attain.
+We have no {\it a priori} idea what sort of differences between the metrics may develop, and what values the scalar variables may then attain.
 Such differences depend on unknown initial conditions, and their subsequent development has to be determined consistently from the theory at hand -- the version of \VGM~ under consideration.